 One of the key draws to this remodeled building is the shopping.
 Here you will find some unique shops and galleries.
 The Waterfront Bakery has a great selection of gourmet cookies, artisan breads and European pastries.

-You can also step inside the Wharf Garage, which is a great place to find gifts for men in an old urban auto repair setting.
-Head back to the Kidz Garage section for toys and games for toddlers and infants.
+You can also step inside the Wharf Outdoors, which is a great place to find gifts for men in an old urban auto repair setting.
+Head to The Cable Car Store for some fun cable car and San Francisco related gifts.

 Right next to the Cannery is one of my favorite hotels in the neighborhood, the Argonaut Hotel.
 You will find it on the western side of Fisherman's Wharf right across the street from the San Francisco bay.
 This funky, four-star hotel has a nautical theme throughout with a fun, friendly atmosphere.